Relationship with Industry Module

 This module is accredited for up to 0.5 MOC Section 3 and 1.0 Mainpro+ credits.

 The University of British Columbia Division of Continuing Professional Development (UBC CPD) is fully accredited by the Committee on Accreditation of Continuing Medical Education (CACME) to provide study credits for continuing medical education for physicians.
-This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by UBC CPD.
+This event is an Accredited Self-Assessment Program (Section 3) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, and approved by UBC CPD.
 You may claim a maximum of 0.5 hours (credits are automatically calculated).
-This Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by UBC CPD for up to 1.0 Mainpro+ credits.
+This Assessment program meets the certification criteria of the College of Family Physicians of Canada and has been certified by UBC CPD for up to 1.0 Mainpro+ credits.
 Each physician should claim only those credits he/she actually spent in the activity.

 A Certificate of Completion is NOT required for completion for this module.
 A certificate is only necessary if you need one to claim continuing education credits.
 Please email email@example.com to get your certificate.